 Cellphone vs. smartphone

 A smartphone has more advanced features, including web browsing, software applications and a mobile OS.
-In turn, a smartphone also offers capabilities such as support for biometrics, video chatting, digital assistants and much more.
+Smartphones also offer capabilities such as biometrics support, video chatting and virtual assistants.

 The first smartphone was IBM's Simon, which was presented as a concept device -- rather than a consumer device -- at the 1992 COMDEX computer trade show.
-It was capable of sending emails and faxes, as well as keeping a calendar of events for the user, as opposed to simply making calls and sending messages.
+It could send emails and faxes, as well as keep a calendar of events, as opposed to simply making calls and sending messages.

 In 2007, LG released the Prada and Apple released the iPhone, the first smartphones to feature a touchscreen.
 HTC released its Dream smartphone a year later, which was the first to include Google's Android OS.

-Other significant advancements in the history of smartphones include Sony's release of the Xperia Z5 Premium phone with a 4K resolution screen in 2015.
-Networking advancements in Wi-Fi and LTE have also progressed over the years, improving the connectivity of smartphones for faster use.
-In 2019, folding smartphones have started being released, such as Samsung's Galaxy Fold.
+Other significant smartphone advancements include Sony's 2015 release of the Xperia Z5 Premium phone with a 4K resolution screen.
+Networking advancements in Wi-Fi and Long-Term Evolution have also progressed over the years, improving smartphone connectivity for faster use.
+In 2019, folding smartphones entered the market, such as Samsung's Galaxy Fold.